HTTP-RPC/Kilo/README.md

 The `invoke()` method returns the `XMLHttpRequest` instance used to execute the remote call.
 This allows an application to cancel a request, if necessary.

 ### Examples
-The following code snippet demonstrates how `WebServiceProxy` can be used to access the methods of the hypothetical math service.
-It first creates an instance of the `WebServiceProxy` class, and then invokes the `getSum(double, double)` method of the service, passing a value of 2 for "a" and 4 for "b".
-Finally, it executes the `getSum(List<Double>)` method, passing the values 1, 2, and 3 as arguments:
+The following code snippet demonstrates how `WebServiceProxy` can be used to access the hypothetical math operations discussed earlier.
+It first creates an instance of the `WebServiceProxy` class, and then invokes the service methods:

     // Create service proxy
     var serviceProxy = new WebServiceProxy();